worldline/learning-kotlin-multiplatform/docs/src/configure/README.md

 # Configure KMP

-[Fleet IDE](https://www.jetbrains.com/fleet/) is the dedicated IDE to consider for KMP developpement with exclusive features such as better preview management
+[Android studio IDE](https://developer.android.com/studio) is the dedicated IDE to consider for KMP developpement

 Simply download it thanks to [Jetbrain ToolBox App](https://www.jetbrains.com/toolbox-app/)
 ![toolbox](../assets/images/toolbox.png)

-::: tip Use Android Studio

-It is also possible to use [Android Studio IDE](https://developer.android.com/studio) with latest stable version **koala** version or above.
+And install the latest stable version of [Android Studio IDE](https://developer.android.com/studio).
 You can do the following to prepare it to support KMP

-* Open Android Studio Iguana or above
+* Open Android Studio
 * Select ``Plugins`` tab
 * search for [``Kotlin Multiplatform``](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) and click on install button
+![plugins installation](../assets/images/plugins_install.png)
 * search for [``Compose Multiplatform``](https://plugins.jetbrains.com/plugin/16541-compose-multiplatform-ide-support) and click on install button
-![plugins installation](../assets/images/plugins_install.png)
 * restart your IDE

+::: tip configuration helper

 For macOS devs only,[``kdoctor``](https://github.com/Kotlin/kdoctor) command line interface (CLI) is available.
 It will help you to ensure that your computer is correctly configured for KMP development.